Andrei-Tudora/Folder-synchronization-program/README.md

 - `--time-interval`: Specify the time interval in seconds for checking changes (default: 10 seconds).
 You can adjust this interval based on how frequently you want the program to check for changes.

-- `--additional-option`: You can add additional configuration options specific to your project.
-For example, if your program requires API keys or custom settings, you can document them here.

 You can override the default settings by providing these arguments when running the script.
 For example: